-We and certain current and former officers are defendants in In re Biogen Inc. Securities Litigation, filed by a shareholder on August 18, 2015, in the U.S. District Court for the District of Massachusetts.
-The amended complaint alleges violations of federal securities laws under 15 U.S.C. §78j(b) and §78t(a) and 17 C.F.R. §240.10b-5.
-The lead plaintiff sought a declaration of the action as a class action, certification as a representative of the class and its counsel as class counsel, and an award of damages, interest and attorneys' fees.
-On July 1, 2016 the U.S. District Court dismissed the case and in September 2016 denied the plaintiff's motion to vacate the order of dismissal.
-The plaintiff has appealed.
-An estimate of the possible loss or range of loss cannot be made at this time.
+We and certain current and former officers were defendants in In re Biogen Inc. Securities Litigation, filed by a shareholder on August 18, 2015, in the U.S. District Court for the District of Massachusetts.
+The amended complaint alleged violations of federal securities laws under 15 U.S.C. §78j(b) and §78t(a) and 17 C.F.R. §240.10b-5 and the lead plaintiff sought a declaration of the action as a class action, certification as a representative of the class and its counsel as class counsel, and an award of damages, interest and attorneys' fees.
+The U.S. District Court dismissed the case in 2016 and the U.S. Court of Appeals for the First Circuit affirmed the dismissal in May 2017.